🛠️ Live Workshop: Proven templates from AWS, Qlik and Supabase to unlock the $900B cloud marketplace opportunity → Register now

 • Augmenting your customer experience with the support provided by the cloud service providers.

-4. Billing, contract management, and payments
+4. Simpler billing, contract management, and payments

-Hence, Cloud marketplaces free up a lot of time for your internal teams - RevOps, Finance - and keep everything centralized for everyone.
+Hence, cloud marketplaces free up a lot of time for your internal teams - RevOps, Finance - and keep everything centralized for everyone.

-Consider these while listing on cloud marketplaces
+What to consider while listing on cloud marketplaces

 1. Fees